Explicit Riemann-Roch spaces in the Hilbert class field: Free commutative actions

+Indeed every divisor class of degree $g_X-1$ contains a divisor of the form $D-P_1-P_2-\dots -P_k$ because $k$ is greater than or equal to the dimension $g_X$ of $\Pic^{g_X-1}$.
+On the other hand the set of effective classes of degree $g_X-1$ has dimension $g_X-1$.
+And the kernel of $\tau^*$ is finite.
+So the set of bad classes has codimension $1$ in $\Pic^{g_X-1}$.

-such that the class of $D-P_1-P_2-\dots -P_k$ is not the sum of an effective class of degree $g_X-1$ and a class annihilated by Let $P$ be the divisor sum of all $P_i$ and let $Q$ be its pullback by $\tau$.
+Let $P$ be the divisor sum of all $P_i$ and let $Q$ be its pullback by $\tau$.
 According to Proposition \ref{prop:special} the class of $E-Q$ is ineffective.
 Thus the evaluation map is an isomorphism of $\bK[G]$-modules.
 Proposition~\ref{prop:freeres} then implies that $H^0(Q, \cO_Q)$ is a free $\bK[G]$-module of rank $k$. $\Box$

 When the degree of $D$ is smaller than $2g_X-1$ it is not granted that $H^0(Y, \cO_Y(E))$ is free.
 We mention two useful partial results.